FTC Notice: If you make a purchase via a link on this page, I may earn a small commission, but at no added cost to you - Thank you!

 Even by Las Vegas' standards, which are quite different than any other city, the background story of this museum is a very interesting one which has a bit of a bizarre and curious twist to it.

-To begin with, I'd like to point out what I think is a little misconception about how Las Vegas treats its historical places.
+To begin with, I'd like to point out a little misconception about how Las Vegas treats its historical places.

-Many people over the years have joked about how Las Vegas, unlike other cities, likes to blow up its history and landmark buildings, but their talking about places on the Strip.
+Many people over the years have joked how Las Vegas, unlike other cities, likes to blow up its history and landmark buildings, but their talking about places on the Strip.